minima52/digital-garden/_pages/korean/log.md

 <h2>Study Methods</h2>

 <ul>
 <li><b>Physical flashcards</b> don't work for me.
-They take time to make, and I don't find them efficient at learning vocab, grammar, or other language concepts.</li>
+They take time to make, and I don't find them efficient at learning vocab, grammar, or other language concepts.
+It's just not practical.</li>
 </ul>

 <i>Page in progress</i>